 |Connectivity||USB Type-C 3.0||USB Type-C 3.0||USB Type-C 3.0|

 Overall family of the Focusrite line of USB audio interfaces since it’s 3rd generation offers unmatched quality at the given prices and is the best available setup for podcasting.

 Our recommendation is the Focusrite Scarlett 2i2 (3rd Gen).
 The higher number of mic inputs allows how having guests on your show, which is essential for marketing efforts.

 We have reviewed also other audio interfaces.
 In our opinion, those are all good devices but they are not recommended gear mainly due to high price points and fact that this won’t significantly improve the audio quality of your podcast.

 Alternatives for the Focusrite Scarlett series devices?

 Good products to consider if Focusrite is not for you:

-- 2 mics simple interface for beginners – PreSonus Audiobox iTwo
+- 2 mics simple device for beginners – PreSonus Audiobox iTwo (check price)

-- Pro-quality level audio interface – Universal Audio Apollo Twin
+- Pro-quality audio interface – Universal Audio Apollo Twin (check price)

-- High end very expensive interface – Antelope Audio Zen Tour
+- High-end expensive interface – Antelope Audio Zen Tour (check price)

 If you will have up to 1 guest go to Scarlett 2i2.
 If you plan on having multiple guests than Scarlett 18i8 might be a better solution for you.